Supreme Court Blocks EPA Limits On Power Plant Mercury Emissions

-In a 5-4 decision, the Supreme Court on Monday struck down the Environmental Protection Agency’s first-ever national standards for limiting emissions of mercury and other toxic air pollution from coal- and oil-fired power plants.
+In a 5-4 decision, the Supreme Court last week struck down the Environmental Protection Agency’s first-ever national standards for limiting emissions of mercury and other toxic air pollution from coal- and oil-fired power plants.
+The ruling was a blow, at least temporarily, to chemical companies that hoped to sell pollution control reagents to the utility industry.

 The Court ruled that EPA erred by not taking into account the costs placed on the electric utility industry in determining whether it was “necessary and appropriate” to regulate the pollutants under the Clean Air Act.